cyrilletuzi/angular-rx-submit/README.md

 For now, the Angular team has discarded [this request](https://github.com/angular/angular/issues/65199) (from someone else), without even allowing proper discussion about it.

-Feel free to advocate for it if you want.
+One can feel free to advocate for it if one want.

 ## Full example